intel-analytics/ipex-llm/README.md

 ### Nano

-Using *Nano*, you can acclerate your local PyTorch or Tensorflow program, with only miniumum change of code.
+Using *BigDL-Nano*, you can acclerate your local PyTorch or Tensorflow program, with only miniumum change of code.
 <details><summary>Click to see a Nano example</summary>
 <br/>
 First, import bigdl nano trainer.